 - Low vitamin D and essential fatty acids

-- Emotional trauma, for example, if you have PTSD, can also become “stored” as memory in the body, leading to areas of pain and inflammation.
+- History of trauma – memories can become “stored” as memory in the body, leading to pain and inflammation.

-- Depression can cause pain, and of course, being in pain is really depressing – so this is definitely something to address with supportive nutrients, counseling, and making shifts in your life.
+- Depression can cause pain, and being in pain is depressing

-These herbs and supplements not only directly reduce pain, they also quell the inflammation at its root, so using them daily can be healing and prevent recurrence:
+These herbs and supplements not only directly relieve pain, they also quell the inflammation at its root, so using them daily can be healing and prevent recurrence:

 - Bromelain: an enzyme from pineapple, this be taken daily to reduce chronic inflammation and also helps with digestive symptoms.
 A common dose is 200-320 mg twice daily.

 - Ginger: Shown to be as effective as NSAIDs for relieving pain and inflammation, the dose is 500-1000mg, 1-2 times daily.